 Buddies should be sure that they understand what areas they are responsible for clearing.
 The senior should indicate exactly where the snow should be shoveled.

 When the Work is Done

 Seniors should call the Buddy when shoveling is needed.
 If Buddies cannot shovel in the morning before school begins, Seniors should be made aware of this.
-If Buddies are on vacation and will not be available to shovel, they should call the Snow Buddies line at 519-756-4000 so that we can try and arrange for a back-up Buddy in case it snows.
-They should also let the Senior know when they are going to be away as the Senior may also need to arrange for alternative help if we cannot find a back up.
+If Buddies will be on vacation and will not be available to shovel, they should try to find their own coverage & call the Snow Buddies program at 519-756-3261 ext.
+5569 so that we will also know just in case it snows.
+They should also let the Senior know when they are going to be away as the Senior may also be able to arrange for alternative help if the Buddy is not able to find a backup.

-Please discuss whether or not the Buddy is expected to bring his/her own shovel or if the Senior has one available.
+Please discuss whether or not the Buddy is expected to bring his/her own shovel or if the Senior has an appropriate one available.
 Be aware that Buddies are not permitted to use Snow blowers.

 If Buddies are working as volunteers for high school community service hours, then seniors should be told that they will be keeping track of hours and signing a form at the end of the season.
 Students should request the form from their high school Guidance Departments and also keep a running total of the hours worked.